ucsc-cgp/awsauditor/README.md

 ## Configuration

 `awsauditor` gets all of its configuration information from a .json file that is stored in an AWS S3 bucket.
-Change line 38 and 39 to specify the name of bucket and .json, respectively.
+Change line 38 and 39 of awsAuditor.py to specify the name of bucket and .json, respectively.
+To make changes to the mailing list:

+* Log in to the relevant AWS account.
+Go to S3 and to the aws-auditor-config bucket (or whatever yours is called).
+Download config.json.
+This is the mailing list.

+* To add a new account report, find the person's email in the "managers" dictionary keys, or make an entry for them if it doesn't already exist.
+The corresponding value is a list of accounts that they will get reports for.
+Add whichever accounts to the list.
+These have to exactly match the name that's used for them in AWS so take note of capitals, dashes, etc

+* To add a new individual report for a new person, add the person's email to the "users" list.

+* Save and upload the file back to the bucket, replacing the old config.json

+You shouldn't have to restart it or do anything else.
+Changes should show up the next day.

 Let's break down an example config.json: